Growing Microgreens Soil Method

 What follows are general instructions for growing your microgreens or baby salad greens.
 Based on times to germination and harvest, you may need to sow your seeds at different times if you want to harvest all your greens at the same time.
 The microgreens growing kit includes enough seed for several plantings.
 While microgreens are generally easy to grow, you may need to experiment a bit to get it just right.

 Step 1:Pre-soak seeds – Most seeds that require soil as a growing medium require a pre-soak before being spread over your soil including beets, sunflower, peas, buckwheat and cilantro.
 To soak, submerge the seeds in a jar filled with cold water.
 Make sure there is plenty of water, as some seeds, like peas, absorb surprising amounts of water.
 When pre-soaked for an appropriate time (see specific seed product page), rinse thoroughly with cold water.
+Smaller seeds such as mustard and broccoli do not require soaking before sowing (as the following pictures indicate with mustard seeds).

 Step 2:Prepare trays – Put about 1.5 inches of soil into the tray with drain holes.
 Nest tray with holes into the the tray without holes.
 Be sure to use soil that is fine and does not contain larger particles, like wood.
 This will allow the roots to reach and develop properly.
 Spread the soil evenly and gently tamp it flat, (the back of a spatula is perfect for this).
 You want a flat, even bed of soil that is firm, but not compacted.
 Dampen the soil by misting or spraying water over the soil.
 The soil should be quite damp but not soggy.